measurement-factory/anubis/README.md

    using a GitHub-editable commit message.
 2. Reset the staging (a.k.a. "auto") branch to the PR staging commit.
    The previous state of the staging branch is ignored.
-3. Remember the staging commit using a "staging tag".
-The bot uses this git tag to identify the being-merged PR in case the bot is killed while running the subsequent merging steps (that may take a while).
-4. Wait for GitHub to report exactly `config::staging_checks` CI test results for the staging branch.
+3. Wait for GitHub to report exactly `config::staging_checks` CI test results for the staging branch.
 The project CI infrastructure is expected to auto-test the staging branch on every change.
 A check failure is a PR-specific step failure -- in GitHub terminology, all staging checks are currently deemed "required".
 If discovered, any extra check is considered a configuration problem (not related to any specific PR).
 Error handling is detailed in the next section.
-5. Fast forward the PR target branch (usually "master") to the now-tested staging commit.
+4. Fast forward the PR target branch (usually "master") to the now-tested staging commit.
-6. Label the PR as merged (see below for PR labels), close the PR, and remove its staging tag.
+5. Label the PR as merged (see below for PR labels) and close the PR.

 If the bot is killed while executing the above algorithm, it will resume from the beginning of the unfinished step.